iotaledger/industry-marketplace/ServiceApp/server/README.md

 Wallets may have 4 statuses:

-* 'reserved': wallet reserved for incoming payments
+* reserved: wallet reserved for incoming payments
-* 'busy': wallets involved in payment process
+* busy: wallets involved in payment process
-* 'usable': wallets available for payment processes
+* usable: wallets available for payment processes
-* 'error': wallet with an error or wallet that gets repaired
+* error: wallet with an error or wallet that gets repaired

 Only 'usable' wallets can be used for payments.
 After successful payment wallets are reset to 'usable'.
 In case of a balance of 0 of an Address, a walletRepair function checks if the balance can be found at a different index